Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Projects/Final Project/README.md

 ### 📱Application Design

 I'd like to capture picture data from my laptop.
 So I use Edge Empulse to create the application.
+Here is the link to my edge impulse page:https://studio.edgeimpulse.com/studio/87595/

+And you can scan this QR code to enjoy the mobile application now!
 <img width="464" alt="Screenshot 2022-03-20 at 13 10 31" src="https://user-images.githubusercontent.com/99146042/159163886-6d528306-15ce-4e3f-a3c5-67ff353b0603.png">

 ## ✨Documentation of experiments and results
 (model training results, description of training runs, model architecture choices, visual record of experiments)